 How do you plan on finding employment in the civilian world?
 Don't know, don't care?
 With the current realities of the job market, a blasé attitude won't get you very far.
 Unless you're immensely well-connected, you'll have to do a lot of leg-work to find stability in civilian life.
 Although the process might seem chaotic and unnerving, there are some very simple, easy steps every veteran can take to find success as a civilian.
-Here are 7 steps towards finding civilian employment.
+Inspired by the Atlanta Business Chronicle, here are 7 steps towards finding civilian employment.

 1. Set Your Own Goals